jan-vince/smallcontactform/README.md

  * Error messages will be shown above input field
 * You can reorder fields by drag and drop left circle (all fields can be collapsed by pressing Ctrl+click (Cmd+click on MacOS) on arrow in right top corners)

+### COLUMNS MAPPING

+System writes all form data in database, but for quick overview Name, Email and Message columns are visible separately in Messages list.

+But you have to help system to identify these columns by mapping to your form fields.

+These mappings are also used for auto reply emails where at least Email field mapping is important - if you allow this function in *Email* tab.

 ### ANTISPAM